SomyaAggarwal1209/Urja-Sankalp/README.md

 - Version Control: GitHub

 ## License 📄
 This project is licensed under the MIT License.
-See the LICENSE[LICENSE] file for details.
+See the [LICENSE](LICENSE) file for details.

 ## Contact Information 📬